Best Part of Pro Sports

 For me, nothing beats October baseball.
 After a long 162 game season, 10 teams duke it out over one month for a chance to win the World Series.
 Just like hockey, baseball has an exciting atmosphere.
 I was lucky enough to attend the Wild Card game last year between the Twins and Yankees, and I thought I was going deaf after the game.
 I’d argue that home field matters the most in baseball as opposed to the other major sports.
 In terms of format, it’s the only major sport to change the number of games in each round.
 The Division Series is best-of-five while the Championship Series and World Series are best-of-seven.

 Baseball is truly a “never say die game” because 10 teams have come back from 0-2 deficits in the Division Series and one team has come back from a 0-3 deficit, with the latter never happening in the NBA.
 The length of the postseason is perfect.
 It takes a little over one month to crown a champion as opposed to the drawn-out NBA and NHL playoffs, which last two months.
 Plus, teams play on consecutive days, which doesn’t happen in the other major sports.
 Give me the eighth inning of a tie ball game with bases loaded, two outs over any playoff situation in the major sports.

-Do you agree or disagree with the best playoffs?
+Do you agree or disagree with the Best Playoffs: MLB, NBA, NFL, or NHL rankings?
 Leave your thoughts in the comments.